TreeRacks/BeatGenerator/README.md

 * This program is written entirely in C.
 * This program uses a `makefile` and generates an exectutable on the target.
-    * Run `make` on the host to generate the executable.
+    * Run `make` on the host to generate the executable wave_player which will appear on your target's mounted folder.

 # Possible Improvements
 ### IMPORTANT NOTE: This program should only operate smoothly if you supply it with .wav files (refer to the signal handling and /sounds/ folder).